Start a Food Business That’s Built to Last

 This course gives you structure, mentorship, and local connections to turn your food business idea into a sustainable, real-world venture.

-Food Accelerator
+Food Entrepreneur Accelerator

-Food Accelerator - Online Course - Part One
+Food Accelerator 101 - Online

 Online classes and In-Person activities designed for food entrepreneurs to develop and grow their business – from packaged goods to pop-ups - we’ve got you covered.

-• 4 Weeks of Classes (Monday, Tuesday, & Wednesday - 6:00 - 7:30 pm)
+4 Weeks of Classes (Tuesday, Wednesday, Thursday) - 6:00 - 7:30 pm)

-• Covers business models, pricing, permitting, sourcing, food safety, and funding
+Covers business models, pricing, permitting, sourcing, food safety, and funding

-• Mix of expert instruction and real-world guidance
+Mix of expert instruction and real-world guidance

-• In-Person Graduation Party and Student Showcase
+In-Person Graduation Party and Student Showcase

 Only $199

-Scholarships & Childcare Stipends Available
+Scholarships & Childcare Stipends Available (See FAQ Below)

 Who It's For